IBM-Cloud/isv-operator-product-deploy-sample/README.md

 To onboard your operator in ibmcloud catalog, your Application image(s) and Operator Image have to be uploaded to the ibmcloud container registry.

+Please follow the steps in this [Quick start](https://cloud.ibm.com/registry/start) guide to get started.

 ## 2. Update Images for Security and Vulnerabilities issues